 If you’re lucky, you have family members to lean on.
 (Or call every 20 minutes to ask what you should do next.
-Not that I’d do anything like that.)
+Not that I’d do anything like that.
+Ahem.)

-I’ve mentioned this before, but when you reach baby number four, you start to get the feeling that you can actually handle this mothering thing.
-It isn’t the scary thing that always seems just beyond your grasp anymore.
+Long about the time you reach baby number four, you start to get the feeling that you can actually handle the mom life.

 9 Large Family Mothering Tips You Should Use Today

 Here are some of the ideas that mothers of large families depend on to make life work.